Cinema - Movies against the war

-Here I collect reviews of the vast number of movies
+Here I discuss the vast number of movies

 sneering at the war effort,